 If the member is an instance member, assign a type to the instance variable.

-Finally, check the function, value and member definitions of each new type definition in order as a recursive group.
+Finally, check the function, value, and member definitions of each new type definition in order as a recursive group.

 Type Kind Inference

 A type that is specified in one of the following ways has an anonymous type kind: